Dyvil/Dyvil-Language-Reference/headers/import-using-and-include-declarations.md

 import dyvil.collection.immutable.{ ArraySet, EmptyList }
 ```

 This allows you to import both the `ArraySet` and `EmptyList` types without having to re-type the package.
-Alternatively, it is also possible to import *all* types in a given package, using the `_` keyword:
+Alternatively, it is also possible to import *all* types in a given package, using the special `_` symbol:

 ```scala
 import dyvil.collection.range._ // imports all types in the 'dyvil.collection.range' package